-Since January 2018, Emma and I have produced a monthly walk for The Bridport Times.
-Each month we delve into the network of ancient lanes, pathways and tracks in this secretive corner of West Dorset.
+From January 2018- June 2020, Emma and I wrote a monthly walk for The Bridport Times.
+Each month, we delved into the network of ancient lanes, pathways and tracks in this secretive corner of West Dorset.
 You can see online copies of the publication here

 Number Seven Dulverton